knative/docs/docs/developer/eventing/sources/sinkbinding/getting-started.md

 variable `K_SINK`, and adds the URI to a subject using `K_SINK`.
 If the URI changes, SinkBinding updates the value of `K_SINK`.

-In the examples below, the sink is a Knative Service and the subject is a CronJob.
+In the following examples, the sink is a Knative Service and the subject is a CronJob.
 If you have an existing subject and sink, you can replace the examples with your own values.